Razer goes immersive with new in-room gaming projection and 3-screen laptop

 Still, there is an unmistakable feeling that the three-screen Valerie laptop could potentially go the way of the dodo bird — an outsized specimen too awkward to make it to the next step of how the world of computing is evolving.
 Only time will tell if enough users will actually want the double-features of super-wide screen plus portability.

-Still, it’s encouraging to see Razer, with both Ariana and Valerie, push the boat out on what a hardware company could and should do, and not necessarily march to the beat of the same drum as the rest of the pack.
+And it’s encouraging to see Razer, with both Ariana and Valerie, push the boat out on what a hardware company could and should do, and not necessarily march to the beat of the same drum as the rest of the pack.

 0